-The journey of an artist is always an interesting one and Mary Sewell, now based at Portland Works in Sheffield, produces beautiful abstracts that would grace any wall, your home or workplace.
-I’m very interested in art and artists.
-Mary’s work is a fantastic document of what art means to the artist, something you see in really accomplished artists.
+The journey of an artist is always an interesting one and Mary Sewell, now based at co-op Portland Works in Sheffield, produces beautiful abstracts from word, print, paint and photography like Seed:

 I’ve followed Mary on facebook, the Portland Works website and her blog, since my daughter became involved and wrote an action research PHD on the campaign to save the Works after the landlord wanted to sell it.

 ‘My grandmother was born in Nottingham.
 She lived in the centre: Arboretum Street and worked in a stocking factory.
 She was married in Nottingham to my granddad who was in the Royal Navy, so they moved away soon after they were married in the early 30’s.